ConductionNL/docudesk/website/docs/api/document-reports.md

 The report generation process can be configured through the DocuDesk settings page:

 - **Enable Reporting**: Turn automatic report generation on or off
+- **Enable Anonymization**: Turn automatic anonymization of sensitive data on or off
 - **Synchronous Processing**: Choose between immediate processing or background job processing
 - **Confidence Threshold**: Set the minimum confidence level for entity detection (0-100%)
 - **Store Original Text**: Choose whether to store the original document text in reports